 Two primary limitations currently beset cognitive neuroscience theories of general intelligence.
 A first weakness of cognitive neuroscience theories is the somewhat indirect nature of the evidence they assemble.
 Much neuroimaging evidence emerges from of an investigation into a particular modality of neuroscience data (structural, functional, metabolic) using a particular analytic technique.
-Further, only a subset of empirical evidence is focused particularly on the neurobiology of the positive manifold.
-Network neuroscience evidence shows a clear relationship between underlying brain networks and individual differences in cognitive ability - however, many of these network properties are studied at a single level of resolution in isolation, as opposed to investigated jointly, or with respect to general intelligence explicitly.
+Further, only a subset of empirical evidence is focused particularly on the neurobiology of the "positive manifold".
+Network neuroscience evidence shows a clear relationship between underlying brain networks and individual differences in cognitive ability.
+However, many of these network properties are studied at a single level of resolution in isolation, as opposed to investigated jointly, or with respect to general intelligence explicitly.
 This lack of mechanistic and explanatory exclusivity compounds the indirect nature of network neuroscience evidence.
-Consider the well known relationship between intelligence and gray matter volume (Cole et al., 2012).
+Consider the well-known relationship between intelligence and gray matter volume (Cole et al., 2012).
 How often do studies include and control for this relationship when investigating the contributions of other neurobiological properties to intelligence?
-Is it even appropriate to perform this control?
-Similarly, little work has been done to establish specificity in neuroimaging theories by distinguishing experimentally between existing cognitive neuroscience theories of general intelligence, or by attempting to replicate the corpus of results on which they base their evidential support (e.g., see Kruschwitz et al., 2018).
+Is it ever appropriate to perform this control?
+Similarly, little work has been done to establish specificity in neuroimaging theories by distinguishing experimentally between existing cognitive neuroscience theories of general intelligence, or by attempting to replicate the corpus of results on which they base their evidential support using current data and methods (Kruschwitz et al., 2018).

-This leads to a second limitation of current theories: network neuroscience research makes limited interdisciplinary contact with psychology theories on the structure of intelligence and the positive manifold.
-While factor accounts of g and positive manifold remain predominant (Schneider and McGrew, 2018), growing reinterest in network models of intelligence has led to the reemergence of sampling theorem (Thomson, 1951), and newfound interest in network models (Savi et al., 2019; van Der Maas et al., 2017) for explaining the structure and development of cognitive abilities.
+This leads to a second limitation of current theories: network neuroscience research makes limited interdisciplinary contact with psychology theories on the structure of intelligence and the "positive manifold".
+While factor accounts of g and "positive manifold" remain predominant (Schneider and McGrew, 2012, 2018), growing reinterest in network models of intelligence has led to the remergence of the sampling theorem by Thomson, and newfound interest in network models (Savi et al., 2019; van Der Maas et al., 2017) for explaining the structure and development of cognitive abilities.
 While Processing Overlap (Kovacs and Conway, 2016) and Network Sampling (Soreq et al., 2021) take a sampling theorem perspective, their neuroimaging evidence is again primarily indirect, and does not provide a test of the predictions made by sampling theorem against the different predictions made by other formal explanations of g.
 Even the use of sampling theorem is novel, as most network neuroscience theories adopt a factor analytic perspective to g.
 To the extent that neuroscience theories parse the neurobiology of broad facets of intelligence, their focus is predominantly on the distinction between fluid and crystallized intelligence.
-The CHC account of the positive manifold and the factor structure of g identifies up to 14 broad intelligences beyond Gf and Gcthat load onto g, identifying for example, facets as various as short-term memory (Gsm), processing speed (Gs), auditory processing (Ga), and domain-specific knowledge (Gkn).
-Of these broad facets, Neural Speed (Schubert et al., 2017) and the Watershed Model (Kievit et al., 2016) remain the only neuroscience theories which address individual differences in broad ability beyond Gf and Gc, namely processing speed-and not ways consistent with the well-supported factor structure of intelligence identified by CHC theory.
-Beyond factor and sampling theories on the positive manifold, more recent cognitive neuroscience theories of intelligence remain unexplored in neuroscience data.
-At present, little attention has been paid by neuroscience to theoretical predictions on the structure of intelligence, with a particular lack of within-subjects data from developmental and longitudinal studies.
-Building a more robust network neuroscience of intelligence may ultimately require a more precise mapping between brain networks and cognitive abilities, reflecting the nuanced hierarchical relationships between cognitive operations and neurobiological substrates that facilitate the positive manifold.
+The CHC account of the "positive manifold" and the factor structure of g identifies up to 14 broad intelligence factors beyond Gf and Gc that load onto g, identifying, for example, facets as various as short-term memory (Gsm), processing speed (Gs), auditory processing (Ga), and domain-specific knowledge (Gkn).
+Of these broad facets, Neural Speed (Schubert et al., 2017) and the Watershed Model (Kievit et al., 2016) remain the only neuroscience theories that address individual differences in broad ability beyond Gf and Gc-namely, processing speed-and not ways consistent with the well-supported factor structure of intelligence identified by CHC theory.
+Beyond factor and sampling theories on the "positive manifold", more recent cognitive neuroscience theories of intelligence remain unexplored in neuroscience data.
+At present, little attention has been paid by neuroscience to theoretical predictions on the structure of intelligence, with a particular lack of within-subjects' data from developmental and longitudinal studies.
+Building a more robust network neuroscience of intelligence may ultimately require a more precise mapping between brain networks and cognitive abilities, reflecting the nuanced hierarchical relationships between cognitive operations and neurobiological substrates that facilitate the "positive manifold".